 Our drug development activities depend on the security, integrity and performance of the computer systems supporting them, and the failure of our computer systems would delay or stop our drug development efforts.
-We currently store all of our preclinical and clinical data at our facilities, do not store duplicate copies of all data off-site and could lose important data if our systems were impaired.
+We currently store most of our pre-clinical and clinical data at our facility.
+Duplicate copies of some data are stored off-site, but we could lose important data if our systems are impaired.
 Any significant degradation or failure of our computer systems could cause us to inaccurately calculate or lose our data.
-Loss of data could result in significant delays in our drug development process.
-We have not undertaken formal system protections, do not have a detailed emergency plan and any system failure could harm our business and operations.
+Loss of data could result in significant delays in our drug development process and any system failure could harm our business and operations.
 We are in the process of upgrading our computer network and systems company-wide.
-Software we are currently installing is designed to automatically archive critical scientific raw data.
-We are purchasing additional hardware that is designed to keep us operational in case of computer system failure.
+Software we have installed is designed to automatically archive critical scientific raw data.
+We have installed additional hardware and software to protect our systems from outside intrusion.